fabriguespe/xmtp-thirdweb-js/README.md

 };
 ```

-#### Send remote attachment
+#### Send a remote attachment
-Large attachments above 1MB can be sent using the RemoteAttachmentCodec.
+For large attachments above 1MB, use the `RemoteAttachmentCodec`.
 The codec will automatically encrypt the attachment and upload it to the Thirdweb network.

-We will use the amazing SDK of Thirdweb that is going to upload the image file to Ipfs and return the url of the file.
-Just like this.
+Thirdweb's SDK will upload the image file to IPFS and return the file's URL.

 ```tsx
   const uploadUrl = await upload({